 The conference approaches development issues through the lens of faith and asks the question of how and why Christians should be involved in development.
 All sponsoring organizations must be Christian unless a specific exception is made.
 There are many organizations that do good work in development, but if they do not share the motivation and vision of working from a Christian perspective, their work will not have the same goals.

 The first Faith and International Development Conference (FIDC) was held in the spring semester of 2006.
-A current Calvin College student and a recent graduate attended a conference on development-related issues and came away from the experience desiring to have a conference dedicated to helping students learn more about international development from development professionals and form connections within the development community.
+A current Calvin University student and a recent graduate attended a conference on development-related issues and came away from the experience desiring to have a conference dedicated to helping students learn more about international development from development professionals and form connections within the development community.